Airline Passenger Rights Introduction: Compensation and Beyond

 • If overnight accommodations are necessary, they must provide you with a hotel room and transportation to and from the airport

-The following chart explains when passengers become eligible for these rights:
+The following chart explains when passengers are eligible for the right to care:

 Flight detailsLength of delay